Fitch expects RBI to raise interest rates to 5.9 pc by December-end | Business

 - India

-Fitch Ratings on Tuesday said the Reserve Bank is likely to raise interest rates further to 5.9 percent by December 2022, on the deteriorating inflation outlook.
+Fitch Ratings on Tuesday said the Reserve Bank is likely to raise interest rates further to 5.9 per cent by December 2022, on deteriorating inflation outlook.

 In its update to Global Economic Outlook, Fitch said India's economy faces a worsening external environment, elevated commodity prices, and tighter global monetary policy.

-''Given the deteriorating outlook for inflation, we now expect the RBI to lift rates further to 5.9 percent by December 2022 and to 6.15 percent by the end of 2023 (vs. the previous forecast of 5 percent) and to be unchanged in 2024,'' Fitch said.
+''Given the deteriorating outlook for inflation, we now expect the RBI to lift rates further to 5.9 per cent by December 2022 and to 6.15 per cent by the end of 2023 (vs. previous forecast of 5 per cent) and to be unchanged in 2024,'' Fitch said.

-The RBI has forecast inflation to be 6.7 percent by the end of the current fiscal.
+The RBI has forecast inflation to be 6.7 per cent by the end of current fiscal.

 According to Fitch, the April-June quarter growth is likely to improve on a rebound in consumption as COVID-19 cases subsided towards end-March.

-''The outlook revision reflects our view that downside risks to medium-term growth have diminished due to India's rapid economic recovery and easing financial sector weaknesses, despite near-term headwinds from the global commodity price shock,'' it said.

-The Indian economy grew 8.7 percent in the last fiscal and RBI expects growth to be 7.2 percent this fiscal.
+It said higher borrowing costs are also likely to affect consumers although recent cuts to fuel excise duties and increased fertiliser subsidies will provide some small reprieve.
+India's economy also faces a worsening external environment, elevated commodity prices, persistent supply bottlenecks and tighter global monetary policy.

+Fitch said WPI at close to 16 per cent year-on-year could result in higher costs being passed on to consumers as demand for services increases.

-Fitch said consumer spending sustaining the economy in 2022 given the potential for a catch-up, as an easing in restrictions allows for greater spending on sectors such as retail, hotels, and transport.
-Sectors of the economy that require greater face-to-face contact continue to lag behind others.
+''We see consumer spending sustaining the economy in 2022 given the potential for catch-up, as an easing in restrictions allows for greater spending on sectors such as retail, hotels and transport.
+Sectors of the economy that require greater face-to-face contact continue to lag behind others,'' it added.

+Referring to the global inflation situation, Fitch said inflation pressures continue to intensify, with increasingly adverse implications for the growth outlook.
+Recent COVID-19-related lockdowns in China are adding to global manufacturing supply-chain pressures.
+Energy and food supply disruptions from the Russia-Ukraine war are having a swifter impact on European inflation than expected.

+Stating that the world growth prospects have deteriorated, Fitch cut its world GDP growth forecast for 2022 by 0.6 percentage points from the March 2022 Global Economic Outlook (GEO) to 2.9 per cent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)